About NOLA Chamber Fest

 NOLA Chamber Fest was established to promote chamber music in New Orleans and the Gulf South region.
 Our mission is to inspire and motivate classical musicians through the experience of true collaboration and artistic independence that only chamber music can offer.

-Presented by Lyrica Baroque, New Orleans Friends of Music and the University of New Orleans, NOLA Chamber Fest is proud to annually host New Orleans’ very own chamber music competition.
-The competition consists of six divisions: Junior, High School, College, Graduate, Community and Young Artist.
-Six professional musicians judge the competition.
+Presented by Lyrica Baroque, New Orleans Friends of Music and the University of New Orleans, NOLA Chamber Fest is proud to annually host New Orleans’ very own chamber music competition and festival.
+The competition consists of six divisions: Junior, High School, College, Graduate, Community and Emerging Ensemble.
 Awards include medals, cash prizes, masterclasses with world-renowned artists and performance opportunities.